HabonRoof/RV-Link/README.md

 # How to use/如何使用
 To use this reposity, you will need a GD32VF103 seires board.
+And there are two ways to use this repository,
+One is **Only upload prebuild firmware**

+Another is **Build firmware from source code**

+If you only want to upload prebuild firmware, follow the step [HERE]()

+If you wwant to build firmware from source code, keep reading this documentation.

 * First, buy a GD32 RISC-V Nano/Pico.